hw-chan/lead-discovery-pipeline/DECISIONS.md

 2. Run discovery and persist `unverified_raw` leads.
 3. Run verification in a separate stage.
 4. Mark the job `completed` or `failed`.

-## Modular Monolith Architecture

-The backend is built as a modular monolith.
-The API and worker live in one deployable package (`apps/api`), but each business domain is isolated under `src/modules/` with its own routes, repository, types, and schemas.

-This keeps the system simple to run and deploy while still giving each module a clear boundary.
-If a domain such as jobs, organizations, or auth needs to become a separate service later, the split is already well-defined.

 ## Job Statuses